sematext/docs/docs/events/index.md

 #### Events: What, Why, How?

-[Sematext Cloud](http://sematext.com/cloud/) can graph not only performance and [/monitoring/custom metrics](custom-metrics) or logs, but also events.
+[Sematext Cloud](http://sematext.com/cloud/) can graph not only performance and [custom metrics](/monitoring/custom-metrics) or logs, but also events.
 Such events may represent what is happening with a server or cluster, with an application (e.g., application or server restarts, deployments, alerts...), etc, as well as any sort of other event data that you want